-(1) Geohydraulic measurements and testing should comply with EN ISO 18674-4, EN ISO 22282 (all parts) and EN ISO 17892-11.

-- (2) The evaluation of groundwater measurements shall consider the influence of: - geological and geotechnical conditions of the site; - accuracy of individual measurements; - natural fluctuations of pore and joint water pressures with time; - duration of the observation period; - frequency of readings; - nearby surface water; - the density and temperature of groundwater; and - weather and precipitation before and during the period of measurements.

-(3) The level of surface water within the zone of influence should be recorded during the period of groundwater measurements.

-(4) Measurement of the fluctuations in groundwater pressure should also be made outside the zone of influence.
+- (1) Geohydraulic measurements and testing should comply with EN ISO 18674-4, EN ISO 22282 (all parts) and EN ISO 17892-11. - (2) The evaluation of geohydraulic measurements shall consider the influence of: - geological and geotechnical conditions of the site; - accuracy of individual measurements; - natural fluctuations of pore and joint water pressures with time; - duration of the observation period; - frequency of readings; - nearby surface water; - the density and temperature of groundwater; and - climate and hydrological conditions. - (3) The level of surface water within the zone of influence should be recorded during the period of groundwater measurements. - (4) Measurement of the fluctuations in groundwater pressure should also be made outside the zone of influence.